 What Is A PR Campaign?

-Public relations (PR) is a strong tool for connecting with your target audience, and developing the right campaign and executing it correctly has never been more vital.
+What is a PR campaign - Public relations (PR) is a strong tool for connecting with your target audience, and developing the right campaign and executing it correctly has never been more vital.

 A public relations campaign's purpose is to build a media narrative or influence the dissemination of information about your company in order to acquire consumers.
 It may also be utilized to raise awareness about a particular event or commercial endeavor.
 Marketing and advertising campaigns are frequently focused on boosting sales, but public relations teams typically have distinct campaign KPIs.